Table of Contents

 When you work with a 3PL like ShipBob, you can leave your entire warehouse logistics processes to the professionals.
 Take advantage of ShipBob’s distributed fulfilment centres to safely and strategically store your inventory, where a team of warehousing professionals will take over the process of managing your inventory on your behalf.

 ShipBob’s proprietary warehouse management software further adds to the package by giving you full visibility into your warehousing operations.
 You can use this software to maintain accurate inventory records and keep track of how orders are moving across the warehouse.
 The software lets you track inventory levels, shipments, and returns.
-It also automatically pulls up the rates and transit times for different carriers so you can narrow down the fastest yet most affordable shipping option.
+It also automatically pulls up the rates and transit times for different couriers so you can narrow down the fastest yet most affordable shipping option.

 If you’re already managing your warehouse logistics effectively but just need a little help, ShipBob WMS might be the best fit for you.
 ShipBob WMS gives you access to powerful warehouse and inventory management tools while managing your warehousing operations in-house so you can get improved visibility and efficiency to optimise your logistics.